Dr. Jennifer Chen, MD | Cardiology in New York, NY | Healthline FindCare

 Dr. Chen works at

-Dr. Chen has seen patients for Hypertensive Heart Disease, Angina and Acute Coronary Syndrome and Angina, and more.
+Dr. Chen has seen patients for Congenital Heart Defects, Primary Pulmonary Hypertension and Chronic Pulmonary Heart Diseases (incl.
+Pulmonary Hypertension), and more.
 You can see other conditions treated by Dr. Chen on their profile.
 Please call the provider’s office to confirm all visit reasons.

-51 patients have reviewed Dr. Chen.
-The overall rating for this provider is 4.9.
-You can read verified reviews and ratings and leave your own review based on your experience with Dr. Chen.
+Dr. Chen has not been reviewed and rated on Healthline FindCare, yet.
+If you have seen this provider you can leave your own review based on your experience with Dr. Chen.

 Whether a person prefers to schedule an appointment online or over the phone with Dr. Chen, there are benefits to both methods.
 A person calling to schedule an with Dr. Chen appointment can ask questions about the practice, provider availability, conditions treated, procedures performed, and if their insurance carrier is accepted.
 While online scheduling is quicker, easier, allows one to view a wide range of appointment times, and may provide the ability to sync with a personal calendar.